Nonlocal damping of spin waves in a magnetic insulator induced by normal, heavy, or altermagnetic metallic overlayer: A Schwinger-Keldysh field theory approach: Results for FI/HM bilayer

-\textit{Results for FI/HM bilayer.}---Heavy metals (such as often employed Pt, W, Ta) exhibit strong SOC effects due to their large atomic number.
+Heavy metals (such as often employed Pt, W, Ta) exhibit strong SOC effects due to their large atomic number.
 We mimic their presence at the FI/HM interface~\cite{Bihlmayer2022} by using 2D energy-momentum dispersion $\epsilon_{\mathbf{k}} = t_0 (k^2_x + k^2_y) + t_{\rm SOC}(\sigma^x k_y - \sigma^y k_x)$, which includes spin-splitting due to the Rashba SOC~\cite{Bihlmayer2022, Manchon2015}.
 Using this dispersion, Eq.~\eqref{eq:nonlocalDamping} yields

 for the nonlocal damping tensor.
 Its components are, in general, different from each other \begin{widetext}